WhitelistVideo

 Types of Data Collected

-• Temperature and moisture data (from wearables)
+• Voice and audio data

 — SAGE Journals Research on Surveillance Capitalism and Children